the-cult-of-integral/discord-raidkit/README.md

 - **Qetesh**, to other members, is a fully functional pornographic bot.
 It has over one thousand NSFW images (stored as links within a database) forming over ten unique categories.
 Furthermore, it restricts itself to NSFW channels only.
 However, to you, Qetesh is a malicious bot with seven main commands.

 - **Osiris** is an account hacker.
-Developed from the defunct JaJaJa with permission from its creator, Osiris you to view the private details of a discord account, perform a mini nuke on the account or log directly into the account in seconds via selenium. **To use Osiris, you must include [this browser folder](https://drive.google.com/file/d/1tx4QnZdCEDfT9MLh3SXIVlqcm_SrQ3P8/view?usp=sharing) within the application's working directory!**
+Developed from the defunct JaJaJa with permission from its creator, Osiris you to view the private details of a discord account, perform a mini nuke on the account or log directly into the account in seconds via selenium.

 ---

 ### How do I install Discord Raidkit?

-(To use this application, [you must have Python installed on your machine](https://www.python.org) — when installing, make sure to check the "ADD TO PATH" checkbox!)

 Installing Discord Raidkit is easier than ever!
-Simply head to the releases page, download a zipped release, extract the release, run the `install_requirements.bat` file and then run the `Discord Raidkit v2.1.0.pyw` file.
+Simply head over to the [releases page](https://github.com/the-cult-of-integral/discord-raidkit/releases) and download the latest version.

+After downloading, extract the zipped file, run `install_requirements.bat` for the application you want to use and then run the application.

-Remember, **to use Osiris you must include [this browser folder](https://drive.google.com/file/d/1tx4QnZdCEDfT9MLh3SXIVlqcm_SrQ3P8/view?usp=sharing) within the application's working directory!** (i.e. place the browser folder inside the Discord Raidkit folder, not the sub-folders).
+Note that to use Discord Raidkit, you will need [Python](https://www.python.org/downloads/release/python-3105/) installed.
+When installing Python, remember to check the "Add to PATH" checkbox.

 ---